Natural Bridges National Monument

 At 6,500 feet above sea level, Natural Bridges is home to a variety of plants and animals.
 Plants range from the fragile cryptobiotic soil crusts to remnant stands of Douglas-fir and ponderosa pine.
-Natural Bridges was established in 1908, making it the oldest National Park Service site in Utah.
+Natural Bridges was established in 1908.